yuki-yano/fzf-preview.vim/README.md

 " Value must be a global variable name.
 " Variable is dictionary and format is same as g:fzf_preview_custom_default_processors.
 "
+" Most commands are passed a file path to the processor function.
+" FzfPreviewAllBuffers will be passed “buffer {bufnr}” "
 " Value example: let g:foo_processors = {
 "                \ '':       function('fzf_preview#resource_processor#edit'),
 "                \ 'ctrl-x': function('s:foo_function'),